akretion/docky/README.md

 #### Prerequisite

-You need 64 bits architecture
+You need a 64 bits architecture

 #### Install or upgrade your Docker:

-The official docker documentation propose the following script to install the last version of docker on Ubuntu
+The official docker documentation proposes the following script to install the last version of docker on Ubuntu

 ```
 curl -sSL https://get.docker.com/ubuntu/ | sudo sh
 ```
-You can have more information on the installation on https://docs.docker.com/v1.5/installation/ubuntulinux/ in the section Docker-maintained Package Installation, please do not forget to install the last version if you choose to install it manually
+You can have more information on the installation on https://docs.docker.com/v1.5/installation/ubuntulinux/ in the section Docker-maintained Package Installation, please do not forget to install the latest version if you choose to install it manually